CZAlmon/Checkers/README.md

 Folder Contents:

-	Final Deliverables/

-		Android APK/
-			ChromecastCheckersFinal.apk											-Final installer file for the Android Companion application.

 	Code Files/
 		Android Code/
 			MainActivity.java												-Main source code for the Android Companion application Chromecast Server Code/
 			angular.min.js													-Dependency for receiver.html, received from: https://docs.angularjs.org/misc/downloading
 			ngCheckers.css													-CSS Dependency for receiver.html, sets the look for the checkers board receiver.html													-Main source code for the Chromecast Server Application.

-		Demonstration Videos/
-			Chromecast_Checkers_Demonstration.mp4								-Final Video Demonstration of the applications working in conjuction.
-			Demonstration_With_a_Bug.mp4										-Video Demonstration with a minor bug, the Android Companion Application was not changing the "Your Turn" indicator.
-This was fixed, shown in Chromecast_Checkers_Demonstration.mp4

-		Diagrams and UI Pictures/
-			CheckersDoubleJump.png												-PNG File showing final UI for a double jump CheckersKings.png													-PNG File showing final UI with Kings CheckersPlayer1YourTurn.png											-PNG File showing final UI for Player 1's turn CheckersPlayer2Wait.png												-PNG File showing final UI for Player 2, waiting for turn CheckersStart.png													-PNG File showing final UI when starting the game CheckersWin.png														-PNG File showing final UI when ending the game DiagramOne.png														-Simple Diagram showing how the devices/applications all connect DiagramTwo.jpg														-More complex diagram on how the devices communicate with one another DiagramThree.png													-More complex individual diagrams on how the applications work themselves DiagramFour.png														-More complex individual diagrams on how the applications work themselves DiagramFive.png														-JSON Diagram on how the JSON messages are deilvered for communication method DiagramSix.png														-Google Cast SDK Console example, see below potlogo.jpg															-Chromecast Checkers and Android Application Logo

 	Documentation Files/
 		ChromecastCheckersDesign.pdf										-Rough design of project, done by midterm, showing logic and diagram explanations FINALpresentation.pdf												-Final slides shown at our presentation to the professor and audience presentationMidTerm.pdf												-Slides shown at our presentation to the professor and class at midterm Testing.pdf															-Test cases before implementation
-			TestingImplementation.pdf											-Test cases after implementation with comments

-		Website Files/
-			*.html																-All HTML Files from https://sites.google.com/site/cs499checkersapp/home - they may appear weird, see live site instead
-			README.txt															-README File for the website document.
-Has a link to live website, https://sites.google.com/site/cs499checkersapp/home

-		FinalReport.pdf															-Final report documentation with diagrams, UI pictures, explanations, and exposition of project as a whole
+		TestingImplementation.pdf											-Test cases after implementation with comments FinalReport.pdf															-Final report documentation with diagrams, UI pictures, explanations, and exposition of project as a whole
-		README.txt																-This Current Document

 ======================